Jaykef/Triton-nanoGPT/README.md

 GPU-aware train loop with effective gradient accumulation, learning rate scheduling and gradient clipping with val loss tracking.

 - **Setup**: Requires GPU!
 Ensure you have PyTorch and Triton installed.
 GPU Poor?
-I am too, I used a google colab.
+I am too, I used one free T4 on google colab.

 - **Data Preparation**: Using Tiny Shakespeare dataset by default.
 It will be downloaded automatically if not present.